james-pre/kerium/README.md

 npm install kerium
 ```

-For proprietary or non-GPL modules, you _must_ the `kerium-non-gpl` package, which provides a limited set of APIs under the LGPL license:
+For proprietary or non-GPL modules, you _must_ use the `kerium-non-gpl` package, which provides a limited set of APIs under the LGPL license:

 ```sh
 npm install kerium-non-gpl